hua-mike/cp255-project/docs/index.md

 # Introduction

 In San Francisco, California, there are around 30 traffic deaths and over 500 serious injuries each year.
 The City of SF, like many cities around the world, is pursuing a Vision Zero goal to have zero traffic deaths.
 Painted crosswalks are among the most basic forms of infrastructure meant to increase pedestrian safety, and adding crosswalks is listed in SF's Vision Zero plan as a low-cost improvement.
-However, many intersections in San Francisco are missing painted crosswalks, which could result in a safety risk for pedestrians in low crosswalk coverage areas.
+However, many intersections in San Francisco are missing painted crosswalks, which could result in safety risks for pedestrians in low crosswalk coverage areas.

 This project aims to illustrate the spatial distribution of crosswalk coverage in San Francisco, as well as begin to develop a prioritization metric that can help SFMTA (the city department of transportation in SF) understand which missing crosswalks should be given prioritized consideration for crosswalk installation.